Deducteam/lambdapi/doc/options.rst

 **Remark on index:**

 The ``index`` command generates the file ``~/.LPSearch.db`` if ``$HOME`` is defined, and ``.LPSearch.db`` otherwise.
 This file contains an indexation of all the symbols and rules occurring in the dk/lp files given in argument.
 By default, the db file is erased first.
 To append new symbols and rules, use the option ``--add``.
-It is also possile to normalize terms wrt some rules before indexation by using ``--rules`` options.
+It is also possible to normalize terms wrt some rules before indexation by using ``--rules`` options.

 **Remark on search:**

 The command ``search`` takes as argument a query and runs it against the index file ``~/.LPSearch.db``.
-It is also possile to normalize terms in the query wrt some rules by using ``--rules`` options.
+It is also possible to normalize terms in the query wrt some rules by using ``--rules`` options.
 It is advised to use the same set of rules previously used during indexing.
 It is also possible to pass via ``--require`` a file to be required and opened before performing the query, e.g. to specify implicit arguments for symbols.
 See :doc:`query_language` for the specification of the query language.

 **Common flags:**